OMNES Education: University rankings

 Eduniversal, is a university ranking business by the French consulting company and rating agency SMBG specialized in Higher Education.
 In terms of Dean's recommendation, INSEEC scores from 51 to 84‰ and cumulates "three Eduniversal palms".
 INSEEC has been thus bestowed the title "Excellent Business School" by Eduniversal.

 Deans' recommendation of the INSEEC School of Business and Economics from 2011 until 2019, as part of the Eduniversal ranking done yearly by SMBG, a French consultancy.

 INSEEC ranked 7th out of 60 universities in a ranking from Canévet & Associates, a French consultancy.
-The main criterium of the ranking was the employability of alumni in the top 25 most attractive companies in France.
+The main criterion of the ranking was the employability of alumni in the top 25 most attractive companies in France.

 The Grande Ecole INSEEC School of Business & Economics ranked 7th out of 60 in the ranking: "Best Universities to work in one of the 25 most attractive companies in France."